Owners of a thatched cottage in Alpheton, Suffolk wanted a new, low maintenance, shower room and cloakroom for their second home.

 We used Porcelanosa ceramic tiles around the shower in a large format so that there is less grout to keep clean and therefore would be easy to maintain.
 The addition of the ClearShield protection on the glass of the shower door also ensures that the glass remains hygienic, clean and sparkly.

 The cloakroom furniture is from Mereway Bathrooms in ‘Pebble’ and provides a good amount of storage under the basin.
 The toilet cistern and piping is also now hidden which prevents dust accumulating while the client is not visiting.
 The worktops are made to order from Mereway’s Fusion range.
-The resin tops with a matt finish are again easy to wipe down and maintain.
+The resin tops (get epoxy resin in Canada) with a matt finish are again easy to wipe down and maintain.
 The splashback behind the basin and onto the window sill are the same Porcelanosa marble effect tiles as used in the shower.
 The Crosswater Belgravia mixer tap adds a traditional finish.

 The previous flooring had been cork and was in bad condition.
 We replaced it with a more hard wearing, wood effect flooring in ‘Country Oak’ from Karndean.